SupraSensum/TOP-project-tic-tac-toe/brainstorm.md

 LATER
 > displayControls
-    > Controls need to freeze once a win is detected
+    > Controls need to freeze/disappear once a win is detected
+> form/start/reset button logic
+  > When start button is visible (initial pre-game state)
+    > player names are modifiable
+      > previously used names remain
+    > both start button and clicking anywhere on the board should trigger the same thing
+    > clicking start should:
+      > save names
+      > initialize the game
+      > change button to reset
+  > when reset is button is visible (in-game state)
+    > names input fields disappear
+    >

+Hit start
+  > check if form is valid
+    > store player names
+    > Game.initGame()
+    > updateAllDisplayCells()
+    > listenToDisplayCellClicks(true)
+    > displayForm(false)

+    > toggleStartButtonValue()